FPMH-NP, PMH-CNS, CRNP

 Linda Massa is a licensed clinical social worker with over 20 years of professional clinical experience.
 She earned her Master's Degree in Social Work from Temple University in Philadelphia, Pennsylvania and also has additional training in marriage and family therapy.
 Linda works with adolescents and adults who are suffering from a variety of issues including depression, stress and anxiety, and life transitions.
 When working with couples and family systems, Linda focuses on improving dysfunctional communication between individuals, examining past negative messages that impact these communication patterns and developing more effective interaction methods.Linda also has a past medical background as a nurse, which enables her to understand the relationship between the physical illness and emotional impact of psychological disorders.

-Lyn Rairdon is a licensed social worker with a Master's in Social Science from Bryn Mawr College.
+Lyn Rairdon is a licensed Clinical social worker with a Master's in Social Science from Bryn Mawr College.
 She has experience working at inpatient and outpatient facilities, as well as in higher education counseling services.
 Lyn specializes in working with individuals ages 15 and up.
 An eclectic therapeutic approach is utilized combining Psychodynamic, Cognitive-Behavioral, and Gestalt Therapies.
 This allows clients the space to explore current issues, past influences, and future implications.
 Areas of specialty include, depression, anxiety, relationship/dating issues, trauma, bipolar disorder, life transitions, stress, and body image and self esteem issues.

 Michael Buckley, LCSW